 Inspired by: Bobby Flay Turkey Breast with Spanish Spice Rub

-- 2 tablespoons paprika (preferably smoked Spanish paprika)
+- 2 tablespoons smoked Spanish paprika or sweet paprika

 - 2 teaspoons ground coriander

 - 1 teaspoon ground cumin